GetMyMood Period & Cycle Tracker

 When something feels important, notes can add detail.
 When you only have a few seconds, selecting the closest mood and energy level still gives future you something useful to review.

-Energy can make mood entries more useful.
-A sensitive day with low energy may tell a different story than a sensitive day when you feel rested and focused.
+Pairing mood with energy makes that rhythm clearer.
+A tender day on low energy often reads differently than a tender day when you feel rested and focused.

 FAQs